-Characterization of Structure-Property Relationships in Functional Ceramics
+Characterization of Structure-Property Relationships in Functional Ceramics Organized by BSD and ED

 Probing structure-property relationships in functional ceramics demands integrated approaches combining complementary experimental probes (e.g., light, X-ray, electron, neutron) with theory and simulation.
 Spatially and temporally resolved multiscale state-of-the-art scattering, imaging, and/or spectroscopy techniques can capture the dynamic material structure, composition and microstructure under external stimuli (e.g., electric/magnetic and stress/strain fields), which are necessary to answer open questions in this field.